Mitsuoka Orochi: Seven Eleven Evangelion Limited Edition

 In November 2014 another edition was announced, with a striking multi-coloured paint scheme designed to invoke the giant robots from the 1990s Evangelion anime series.
-It is based on the Gold Premium platform, will be limited to one car, and sell for 16 million yen (USD $151,022).
+It is based on the Gold Premium platform, will be limited to one car, and sell for 16 million yen (US$151,022).

 Orochi Devilman

 In September 2018, Mitsuoka collaborated with Go Nagai, creator of Devilman Crybaby, to create the Orochi Devilman, modeled after a car from the anime series.
-It is limited to one car and will sell for 19.8 million yen (USD $175,364).
+It is limited to one car and will sell for 19.8 million yen (US$175,364).

 Reception

 The Mitsuoka Orochi has been widely panned by American and English reviewers.
-Commonly called the "World's Ugliest Car" by Jalopnik, the Orochi has been greatly criticized for its appearance and design.
+Commonly called the "World's Ugliest Car" by publications such as Jalopnik, the Orochi has been greatly criticized for its appearance and design.
 Not all reviewers were as harsh, however.
 The Orochi has been called "bold" and "polarizing".